-Table 6.
-33 Township zone code
+Table 6.22 Township zone code

-Perfor mance Outcomes Acceptable Outcomes Section n 1 General PO1 Building scale, bulk and design reflects the intended low density village character of the town.
-AO1.1 For residential uses, site cover does not exceed 50%.
-AO1.2 Dwelling density does not exceed one dwelling per 1,000m 2 .
+Performance Outcomes Acceptable Outcomes

+Section n 1 General

+PO1 Building scale, bulk and design reflects the intended low density village character AO1.1 For residential uses, site cover does not exceed 50%.

-Performance Outcomes Acceptable Outcomes or AO1.3 For non-residential uses, site cover does not exceed 40%. and AO1.4 Building height does not exceed 2 storeys and 8.5m above ground level; and AO1.5 The building has an obvious front entry and is directly accessible from the primary street frontage.
-AO1.6 The maximum length of any façade of a building without articulation or change of materials is 10m. and AO1.7 In all other circumstances, the maximum building length in one plane is 15m. and AO1.8 Buildings are set back no closer to the road frontage than the buildings on an adjoining site, otherwise 6m. and AO1.9 Plant and service equipment (air conditioning, exhaust fans, lift motor rooms, telecommunication devices, etc.) are integrated into the building.
-PO2 Privacy between buildings on the site and the interface to neighbouring uses is achieved by effective building design, AO2.1 Habitable windows do not directly face: (a) a habitable room window of location of windows and outdoor open space; to prevent overlooking into habitable rooms or private open space areas. another building within 10m; and (b) an access way, footpath or communal open space area within 3m.
-Or AO2.2 Habitable room windows (a) Have a fixed obscure glazing in any part of the window below 1.5m above floor level; (b) Have privacy screens that cover a minimum of 50% window view.
-AO2.3 Where a direct view exists into the private open space of an adjoining dwelling, the outlook from windows, stairwells, terraces, decks and other private, communal or public areas, is obscured or screened by privacy screens.
+of the town. and

+AO1.2 Dwelling density does not exceed one dwelling per 1,000m .

+or

+AO1.3 For non-residential uses, site cover does not exceed 40%.

+and

+AO1.4 Building height does not exceed 2 storeys and 8.5m above ground level;

+and

+AO1.5 The building has an obvious front entry and is directly accessible from the primary street frontage.

+and , ,

+AO1.6 The maximum length of any façade of a building without articulation or change of materials is 10m.

+and ŭ

+AO1.7 In all other circumstances, the maximum building length in one plane is 15m.

+and

+AO1.8 Buildings are set back no closer to the road frontage than the buildings on an adjoining site, otherwise 6m.

+and 5

+AO1.9 Plant and service equipment (air conditioning, exhaust fans, lift motor rooms, telecommunication devices, etc.) are integrated into the building.

+PO2 Where development is a secondary AO2.1 No acceptable outcome specified.

+dwelling, the secondary dwelling has a ·

+maximum gross floor area of 70m .